CASTICRI003/Social-Network-API/README.md

 ## Description
-This is showing off the backend of a social network using APIs, express, and Mongoose.
+This is showing off the backend of a social network using APIs, express, and MongoDB.

 ---